 When you’re reviewing your portfolio to determine which of your investments have been the biggest winners and losers, using percentages helps you compare investments of different amounts.
 After all, it wouldn’t be fair to say a $100 investment that returned $10 performed worse than a $1,000 investment that returned $100 because if you had invested the same amount in both stocks, you would have generated the same 10 percent return.
 In the same way, it’s not fair to compare your returns on an investment you’ve owned for 10 years to another investment you just purchased two years ago without annualizing the returns first.
-That way, you can determine which investments have averaged the highest annual returns or losses.
+In order to annualize a multi-year return, you will need to calculate the return per year of your investment, factoring in all compounding interest.

 Compound Interest Effects